hackclub/hackclub/workshops/flask-login/README.md

 * Creates a Flask app
 * Creates routes for the app
 * Reads values from arguments
+* Hashes passwords
-* Stores values in a JSON file
+* Stores values as JSON in a replit database
 * Returns values as a response to a GET or POST request

 What this does NOT have:
-* Security
 * Password requirements
-* Encryption
 * CAPTCHA or any anti-bot measures

-Note: While you can modify this code to have these features, you should **NEVER** store passwords in plaintext like this webserver does.
-If you were to implement security features, this webserver would work for login.

 ## Hacks and Further Reading